Scarzard/RTS_Balancing/docs/README.md

 This was a really interesting yet challenging topic to cover because I was not an avid player who was really attracted to this genre.
 So I had no basis to start from nor personal experience.
 So the first thing you need to make sure you check out when explaining an extensive and convoluted topic to others and guide them, is that you, personally, understand it.
 So I started playing a few matches of SCII to understand *how* they work.

 It was extremely interesting because there's just so many things to talk about that it would be impossible for someone to cover each and every topic in this extremely complex yet seemigly simple genre.
-The deeper you dig into this topic, the lower you fall to a rabbit hole of wanting to know everything about balancing RTSs.
+The deeper you dig into this topic, the lower you fall to a rabbit hole of wanting to know everything about balancing RTS games.

 ## Bibliography and Webgraphy